Hugh Coveney: Early life

 Coveney was born into one of Cork's prosperous "merchant prince" families in 1935.
-He was educated at Christian Brothers College, Cork, Clongowes Wood College and the Royal Institute of Chartered Surveyors.
-He worked as a chartered quantity surveyor before entering politics.
+He was educated at Christian Brothers College, Cork, Clongowes Wood College and the College of Estate Management, London.
+He worked as a chartered quantity surveyor in his father's surveying firm, Patrick F. Coveney Associates (later P. F. Coveney & Son).
+He was subsequently a fellow of the Royal Institution of Chartered Surveyors.
+He married Pauline Brown in 1969; and they had six sons and one daughter.

 Political career

 Coveney served as Lord Mayor of Cork from 1982 to 1983.
 He was first elected to Dáil Éireann as a Fine Gael TD for the Cork South-Central constituency at the 1981 general election.
 He lost his seat in the first general election of 1982 but regained it in the second election in the same year.
-He lost his seat again at the 1987 general election and did not contest the 1992 general election.
-He was elected to the Dáil again in 1994 following a by-election.
+He lost his seat again at the 1987 general election and did not contest the 1989 or 1992 general elections.
+He was elected to the Dáil again in the 1994 Cork South-Central by-election caused by the resignation of the Progressive Democrats TD Pat Cox.

-He was first appointed to the Cabinet in 1994 under Taoiseach John Bruton.
-Coveney was appointed Minister for Defence and Minister for the Marine.
-However, he was demoted to a junior ministry the following year after allegations of improper contact with businessmen.
+He was appointed to cabinet in December 1994 under Taoiseach John Bruton as Minister for Defence and Minister for the Marine.
+However, he was demoted to a junior ministry in May 1995 after allegations of improper contact with businessmen.
+It was revealed that he had made a telephone call to Bord Gáis asking that his family firm be considered for a state contract.